 The traditional view of international currencies accords a very strong role to network externalities.
 Like the English language, people find the dollar convenient to use, given that everybody else is using it.
 This implies good reasons to have one currency dominate, at any single time, whether it is the pound, the dollar, or some future challenger.
 It is more efficient to use a single currency internationally for the same reasons that it is more efficient to have a single currency within a country.

 One implication of network externalities is inertia in the world’s “choice” of the top international currency. (“Choice” is put in quotes, because these models tend to have multiple equilibria and thus path-dependence.)
 There may be long lags between the time that one currency’s fundamental determinants, particularly the size of the home economy, pass another currency, and the time that the system reaches the tipping point when the challenger currency passes the incumbent in international use.
 Statistical studies of reserve holdings do indeed find a lot of inertia.
-The traditional view is that this explains why the pound did not fully supplant the dollar as the premier international currency until 1950 or so.
+The traditional view is that this explains why the dollar did not fully supplant the pound as the premier international currency until 1950 or so.
 The fundamental determinants had come to favor the dollar over the pound by around 1920: the US passed the UK in economic size in 1872 and had acquired a central bank in 1913, while Britain had lost the strength that goes with being a large international creditor as a result of borrowing during World War I. But inertia delayed the overturning of the old order.

 A “new view” can be associated with Eichengreen (2010, 2011a,b): that network externalities are not as large as previously believed and that multiple top leading international currencies can exist simultaneously.
 Eichengreen and Flandreau (2009, 2012) and Chitu, et al, (2014, 2017) argue that the dollar in fact surpassed the pound quite soon after World War I, by 1925.
 A reasonable interpretation of the numbers is that international use of the dollar in the 1920s and 1930s attained approximately the same level as the pound and that the dollar only pulled decisively ahead after World War II.